akoz666/TargetProcessExtraction/README.md

 To launch TargetProcessExtraction, you need to
 1. Install Firefox.
 Indeed TargetProcessExtraction is using Selenium API.
 2. Desactivate PDF reader plugin in Firefox.
 The how to it explained here [Remove PDF plugin in FireFox)(https://support.mozilla.org/fr/questions/950086)
-3. Adapt the config.properties file with your specifities :
+3. Adapt the config.properties file with your specificities :

 * tp.username => username to connect to Target Process => johndoe@gmail.com
 * tp.password => password to connect to Target Process => doedoe